 - Yellow fever; a serious flu-like virus spread by mosquitoes

-- Autonomic hyperreflexia; this is a medical emergency condition, whereby the nervous system overreacts to external stimuli, one symptom is skin flushing
+- Autonomic hyperreflexia; this is a medical emergency condition, whereby the nervous system overreacts to external stimuli, and one of the main symptoms is skin flushing

-- Cushing syndrome: where there are high levels of the stress hormone cortisol in the body
+- Cushing syndrome: where there are high levels of a stress hormone called cortisol in the body

 - Niacin overdose: this is vitamin B3 and an overdose can cause redness, this can happen with cholesterol-lowering medication containing niacin

-Certain steps can be taking to prevent episodes of flushing, which are not related to an underlying condition, such as:
+Certain steps can be taken to prevent episodes of flushing, which are not related to an underlying condition.
+These measures include: